wennan-er/CS-notes/Database System/dbms.md

 ![](./pic/dbms1.png)
 ## Disks
-NOTE: There is **no pointer dereference**.
+**NOTE**: There is **no pointer dereference**.
 Instead using an API:
-READ: transfer "page" of data from disk to RAM.
+* READ: transfer "page" of data from disk to RAM.
-WRITE: transfer "page" of data from RAM to disk.
+* WRITE: transfer "page" of data from RAM to disk.

 #### Components of a disk
 * Only one head reads/writes at any one time.
 * Block = Unit of transfer for disk read/write.
 Block/page size is a multiple of (fixed) sector size.

 #### Accessing a Disk page
-(1)seek time: movine arms to position disk head on track.
+* seek time: movine arms to position disk head on track.
-(2)rotational delay: waiting for block to rotate under head.
+* rotational delay: waiting for block to rotate under head.
-(3)transfer time: actually moving data to/from disk surface.
+* transfer time: actually moving data to/from disk surface.
-Note: key to I/O cost: reduce seek/rotational delays.
+**Note**: key to I/O cost: reduce seek/rotational delays.

 ## Database Files
 * **DB File**: A collection of pages, each containing a collection of records.